tidyfun/tidyfun/cran-comments.md

   no outbound network access for incoming/URL checks in the sandbox, `unable to verify current time`, and missing `tidy` for optional HTML validation.
+- `pkgdown::build_site()` succeeds.
+The site build reports missing alt text for several plots in `x06_Registration.Rmd`; this affects site accessibility but is not a CRAN check failure.
+- `devtools::check(remote = TRUE, manual = TRUE)` completed successfully after
+  building the current package state, although its remote incoming-feasibility probe hit a Posit Package Manager `404` in this environment.
+The explicit `R CMD check --as-cran` tarball run above is the authoritative local check.

 ## Reverse dependencies